2006 Seattle Seahawks season: Week 9: vs. Oakland Raiders

 Hoping to rebound from their road loss to the Chiefs, the Seahawks returned home for a Monday night match-up with the Oakland Raiders.
 The Raiders won the coin toss.
 It would be the last time fortune smiled on them on a windy and wet night at Qwest Field.
-In the first quarter, QB Seneca Wallace completed a 22-yard TD pass to WR Deion Branch.
+In the first quarter, quarterback Seneca Wallace completed a 22-yard touchdown pass to wide receiver Deion Branch.
 Later in the first quarter, kicker Josh Brown nailed a 20-yard field goal.
 In the second quarter, Brown would get a 25-yard field goal for the only score of the quarter.
 After a scoreless third quarter, Brown would put the game away with another 20-yard field goal in the fourth quarter.

-While the offense did their job, Seattle's defense had a huge night, sacking Raiders QB Andrew Walter nine times, including three consecutive times on the same set of downs.
+While the offense did their job, Seattle's defense had a huge night, sacking Raiders quarterback Andrew Walter nine times, including three consecutive times on the same set of downs.

-With their 16–0 victory over the Raiders, and a 42–0 appearance at the Eagles in 2005, dubbed the Monday Night Massacre by NFL Films, the Seahawks became the first team to post consecutive shutouts on Monday Night Football.
+With their 16–0 victory over the Raiders, and a 42–0 appearance at the Eagles in 2005, dubbed the "Monday Night Massacre" by NFL Films, the Seahawks became the first team to post consecutive shutouts on Monday Night Football.
 Poetically, the Raiders became the first team to lose in back-to-back MNF shutouts, having lost 27–0 to the San Diego Chargers earlier in 2006.

 With the win, the Seahawks improved to 5–3.